 In June, 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 133, "Accounting for Derivative Instruments and Hedging Activities."
 This statement establishes new accounting and reporting standards requiring that all derivative instruments (including certain derivative instruments embedded in other contracts) be recorded in the balance sheet as either an asset or liability measured at its fair value.
 The statement requires that changes in the derivative's fair value be recognized currently in earnings unless specific hedge accounting criteria are met.
-Special accounting for qualifying hedges allows a derivative's gains and losses to offset related results on the hedged item in the income statement and requires that a company must formally document, designate and assess the effective for all fiscal years beginning after June 15, 1999.
+Special accounting for qualifying hedges allows a derivative's gains and losses to offset related results on the hedged item in the income statement and requires that a company must formally document, designate and assess the effectiveness of transactions that receive hedge accounting.
+This statement is effective for all fiscal years beginning after June 15, 1999.
 The adoption of this new standard is not expected to have a significant effect on the Group's financial position or results of operations.